-Lectures take place at the Alameda Museum.
 Admission is free for museum members and $10 for others.
 No reserved seats.
-We open at 6:30 p.m. on lecture nights.
-Come early to save a seat and enjoy the displays in the History and Art Galleries.
+Doors open at 6:30PM and the lecture begins at 7PM.
 View past lectures.

 APRIL 25: ARRIVAL OF THE TRANSCONTINENTAL RAILROAD – DENNIS EVANOSKY & ERIC KOS

 Join Dennis Evanosky and Eric J. Kos as they explore Alameda’s role in the September 6, 1869, arrival of the transcontinental railroad on A.A.
 Cohen’s San Francisco & Alameda Railroad.
 Discover the part that the “Curse of Dead Cow Curve” (if you believe in curses) may have played in stopping the transcontinental trains from running through Niles Canyon and onto San Jose and into San Francisco.
 Dennis and Eric will tell of the shenanigans that led to the 1882 murder of the man who some say placed the curse on the Western Pacific Railroad’s 1866 attempt to traverse today’s Nile’s Canyon.

 Sponsor: Evelyn Kennedy, Alain Pinel Realtors, & Alameda Museum Board Member.

 MAY 23: A CONCISE HISTORY OF ALAMEDA’S VINTAGE NEON SIGNS – GRETA DUTCHER

 Local Author Greta Dutcher known for the Alameda Postcard History Series and Images of America – Alameda presents an illustrated talk on the remaining vintage neon signs in the city of Alameda, with an emphasis on the beauty of neon as an art form; also, the documentation, preservation and restoration of neon signs.